nopnop2002/Arduino-STM32-CAN/stm32f103/README.md

 The original support only Base frame format: with 11 identifier bits.
 This example support Extended frame format: with 29 identifier bits.

+The original uses PB8 and PB9 as CAN ports.
 In this example, you can select the CAN port.

 No remap.